Lipen/discrete-math-course/typst/hw4.typ

 + Explain why deriving the empty clause confirms unsatisfiability.

-== Problem 15: Navigator Training --- Natural Deduction
+== Problem 15: The Proof Certification Academy

-At the *Celestial Navigation Academy*, Klapaucius teaches: "Every star-navigator must master Fitch-style natural deduction."
+Every star-navigator must master Fitch-style natural deduction to validate ship systems and critical decisions in deep space.

-For each tautology below, provide a Fitch-style derivation, marking all assumptions and rules.
+Prove each tautology below using natural deduction.

 + $(A imply B) or (B imply A)$
 + $A imply (B imply A)$
 + $(not B imply not A) imply ((not B imply A) imply B)$